vijithassar/d3-textwrap/README.md

 <h3>IN A CONSIDERABLY LARGER NUTSHELL</h3>

 <a href="http://d3js.org">D3.js</a> is an amazing library which can be used to build interactive information and art projects with data sets, JavaScript code, and scalable vector graphics rendered in the web browser.
-Unfortunately it has a very big problem: SVG images do not support line-wrapped text.
+But it faces a very big problem: SVG images do not support line-wrapped text.
 At all!
 I know, I know, that's hard to believe, but it's true.
 It's very difficult to insert longish chunks of text into SVG-based D3 projects.

 The easiest way to deal with this is to insert something called a foreignObject into the SVG, which is essentially a generic blob of space into which you can insert whatever you want.
 Just initialize a foreignObject, insert an HTML div, and let HTML handle the line wrapping just like it would on any web page.